MobileCSP/teach-mobilecsp/_sources/Unit8-AP-Exam-Prep/Create-PT-Practice.rst

 	  <li>Explain that in preparation for the Create Performance Task, students will need to be able to respond to prompts about their code.
 As practice, students will use this already developed Learning Game app.
 Preview the app with students and allow them to see how the app works and review the code.</li>
 	</ul>

-	<h4>Experiences and Explorations (165 minutes):<br><ul><li>Enhancements (40-75 minutes) - <span style="font-weight: normal;">Assign the enhancements activity.
+	<h4>Experiences and Explorations (165 minutes)</h4>:<ul><li>Enhancements (40-75 minutes) - <span style="font-weight: normal;">Assign the enhancements activity.
 Give students time, as a class or in pairs, to try adding the suggested enhancements to the code.&nbsp; Students can use the enhancement progress tracking to document their progress on the suggested enhancements.
 Note that none of the enhancements will influence the written activity.
 The enhancements are for helping students to understand how the game works (i.e. how the game is programmed).
 Save approximately 15 minutes to review the enhancement solutions with the class. be sure to provide feedback and address any questions students may have.</span></li><li>Create Performance Task Write-Up Activity (90 minutes) - <span style="font-weight: normal;">After completing and reviewing the enhancements, assign the students the Create Task prompts.
 Ask them to work </span>independantly <span style="font-weight: normal;">to&nbsp;fill in the submission document with their written responses.&nbsp;</span></li></ul></h4>

 	<h4>Rethink, Reflect and/or Revise (10 minutes):</h4>
 	<ul>